Social Sciences Major

 SS166 / Designing Constitutions

 This course is an overview of comparative constitution-making and implementation.
 What distinguishes a constitution from other types of law?
 What are its purposes?
 How should it be written, interpreted, and enforced?
 How do economic, social, political, and cultural context determine the process and substance of a constitution?
 What have been the most successful constitutional systems and why?
 These are the guiding questions of this course.
-In it, students will compare and contrast the constitutions of several different countries and critically examine the nuances of the daunting, political tensions inherent to the founding of a new constitutional regime: how to recognize the positive legacies of the past, the constraints of the present, all while leaving room for legal development and adaptation to an uncertain future?
-The final project is for students to write a constitution as a group and thus put into practice the theories they have learned.
+In it, students will compare and contrast the constitutions of several different countries and critically examine the nuances of the daunting political tensions inherent to the founding of a new constitutional regime: how should one recognize the positive legacies of the past and the constraints of the present, all the while leaving room for legal development and adaptation to an uncertain future?
+Students will combine these lessons with their foundational knowledge early in the course to articulate their own framework for approaching constitutional design.
+Using this framework, they then participate in a multi-class final group project to write a constitution.
+By the end, the students should be able to think broadly and deeply about how institutions, rules, and structure can order complex social systems and maintain stability, efficiency and justice.

 In their fourth year, Social Sciences majors finish their Capstone Courses.